 compilation switches all have the same effect:

-Important Note: The SQLITE_OMIT_* options do not work with the amalgamation or with pre-packaged C code files.
-SQLITE_OMIT_* compile-time options only work correctly when SQLite is built from canonical source files.
+Important Note: The SQLITE_OMIT_* options may not work with the amalgamation.
+SQLITE_OMIT_* compile-time options usually work correctly only when SQLite is built from canonical source files.

 Special versions of the SQLite amalgamation that do work with a predetermined set of SQLITE_OMIT_* options can be generated.
 To do so, make a copy of the Makefile.linux-gcc makefile template in the canonical source code distribution.
 Change the name of your copy to simply "Makefile".
 Then edit "Makefile" to set up appropriate compile-time options.
 Then type:

-Important Note: The SQLITE_OMIT_* compile-time options are unsupported.
+Important Note: The SQLITE_OMIT_* compile-time options are mostly unsupported.

 When this option is defined, the ANALYZE command is omitted from the build.